uwdata/visual-embedding/README.md

 Moving On
 =========
-The examples above are intended to be only a proof of concept, including our approach for estimating perceptual distance through crowdsourcing.
+The visual embedding examples above are intended to be only a proof of concept, including our approach for estimating perceptual distance through crowdsourcing.
 Visualizations live in context; crowdsourcing-based estimated perceptual distances can’t capture all the perceptual interactions of every context.
 Also, running large-scale crowdsourcing studies can be difficult.
 Because we used a small discrete space, we could present every pair of embedding-space